Although a lot of VPN providers offer robust security and unblock streaming services, speed is another factor that shouldn’t be overlooked.

-To pick the fastest VPNs out of a huge selection of reputable VPN providers, we performed lots of speed tests.
+To pick the fastest VPNs out of a huge selection of reputable VPN providers, we performed lots of speed tests and used our VPN speed test tool as well.
 More precisely, we tested 10 different server locations for each VPN provider and compared the results.

 We tried to use the same locations for every provider.
 However, if a provider didn’t have any servers in a particular location, we chose the nearby servers to the target region.

 Also, all of the tests were performed on the same device and the same fiber-optic network with the baseline speed of bidirectional 300 Mbps.
 In addition, all of the VPNs were tested during the same month.

 Finally, we used all of the available protocols of each provider because sometimes, the fastest protocol on paper doesn’t actually deliver the best results.
 But, of course, we prioritized VPNs that offer WireGuard, which doesn’t fail to provide good speeds and a high level of security.
 Tunneling protocol variety was also a huge plus – different protocols may come in handy in different situations.

 It’s important to note that some VPNs also allow you to use proxy connections, which are much faster than VPN connections but much less secure.
 Therefore, we decided to exclude the proxy results from our comparison.

 Now here’s a table that lets you compare our selected VPNs at a glance.
 It includes the download speed of the closest server to our current location, as well as the average international speed, the cheapest monthly subscription, and the number of countries.

 |VPN service||Closest server||Average international speed||Cheapest monthly price||Countries|